tov/eecs214/hw/1/hw1.md

 ### Python

 Your programs should be named `huff.py` and `puff.py`, and should run on Python 2.7.x.
+You may use `list`, `str`, the numeric and boolean types, I/O (for reading and writing files), and any classes you write yourself;
+neither other classes from the standard library nor any external libraries are permitted.
+(If there’s something else you need, ask on Piazza and I’ll consider adding it to the list.)

 ### Ruby

 Your programs should be named `huff.rb` and `puff.rb`, and should run on Ruby 2.x.
+You may use `Array`, `String`, the numeric and boolean classes, I/O classes (such as `File`), and any classes you write yourself; neither other classes from the standard library nor any external libraries are permitted.
+(If there’s something else you need, ask on Piazza and I’ll consider adding it to the list.)

 ## Deliverables